Email infrastructure built for AI agents, not adapted from human email

 Deploy a pilot

-Create a dedicated mailbox for the pilot agent via create_mailbox, set oversight_mode to gated_send, and assign one human approver.
+Create a dedicated mailbox for the pilot agent via POST /v1/mailboxes, set oversight_mode to gated_send, and designate a human approver.
 Route a narrow slice of agent email volume through that mailbox.
-Monitor the approval queue via list_pending and check the audit log via the REST API to verify the agent is operating within expected parameters.
+Monitor the approval queue via GET /v1/oversight/pending and check the audit log via GET /v1/audit-log to verify the agent is operating within expected parameters.

 5